Frequently Asked Questions (FAQs)

 • Shortlisted candidates are called for an in-person interview in Bengaluru

-Further details regarding the above steps will be provided in the Prospectus for the
+Further details will be provided in the Prospectus for the 2027–28 academic year.

-Recognising the value of an inclusive and diverse classroom across various socio-economic categories, the University will follow a weighted Diversity Points system in the admission process.
-Applicants will be assigned Diversity Points based on recognised aspects of marginalisation and exclusion, such as caste, tribe, gender (including transgender), economic vulnerability (measured by limited household income), location of 10+2 schooling in non-metropolitan cities or rural areas, first-generation learners, and differential physical ability.
-To be considered for Diversity Points, applicants must provide supporting documentation within the required timelines.
+To foster an inclusive and diverse student community, the University follows a weighted Diversity Points system as part of its admissions process.
+Applicants may be assigned Diversity Points based on recognised dimensions of marginalisation and exclusion, including caste, tribe, gender (including transgender), economic vulnerability (measured by household income), location of Class 10+2 schooling (in a non-metropolitan city or rural area), first-generation learner status, and differential physical ability.

-Here is the link to the sample question paper for the Master’s programmes.
+Here is the link to the sample question paper for the Master’s programmes for 2026.

 No, you don’t need to complete the application in a single session.
-The online application form has multiple sections.
-You have the option of saving your application at any point in time and coming back to it later.
-The application is complete once you review your answers and press the Submit button at the end of the form.
+You can save your application at any stage and return to complete it later.
+Your application will be considered complete only after you review your responses and click Submit at the end of the form.

 The written test for the Master’s programmes will be conducted online and consists of two parts: (1) A multiple choice test comprising two sections: a General section, covering reading comprehension, and basic mathematical and logical reasoning; and an Advanced section, with knowledge-based questions across themes of the Master’s programmes; and (2) Two essays.
 The duration of the test is 180 minutes.

-The written test for the Doctoral Programme will be administered online and comprises the following.
+The written test for the Doctoral Programme will be administered online and comprises:

 • Multiple choice questions that test general logic and reading comprehension skills, as well as advanced questions by topic.

-• Research Proposal: Within a fixed word limit, applicants will be expected to describe their proposed doctoral research, with a focus on their research question, possible project and methods.
+• Research proposal: Within a prescribed word limit, applicants are required to outline their proposed doctoral research, including the research question, proposed project, and methodology.

-• Intellectual statement: Within a fixed word limit, applicants will be expected to describe their motivation and preparation to pursue a doctoral degree.
+• Intellectual statement: Within a prescribed word limit, applicants will be expected to describe their motivation and preparation to pursue a doctoral degree.

-All interviews will be conducted by a panel of IIHS (Institution Deemed to be) University faculty members.
-Interviews for admission to the Master’s programmes typically last about 20–30 minutes and are conducted online.
-Questions will be asked to assess candidates’ fitment for the programme they have applied for.
+Interviews are conducted online by a panel of IIHS (Institution Deemed to be) University faculty members.
+They typically last 20–30 minutes and are designed to assess a candidate’s fitment for the programme they have applied to.

-Interviews for admission to the Doctoral Programme for shortlisted candidates will be held in person at the IIHS, Sadashivanagar Campus in Bengaluru, by a panel of IIHS (Institution Deemed to be) University faculty members.
+Interviews for shortlisted candidates are conducted in person at the IIHS, Sadashivanagar Campus in Bengaluru by a panel of IIHS (Institution Deemed to be) University faculty members.

 Fees, Stipends, and Financial Aid

 Financial assistance for our Master’s programmes can take various forms, to cover in part or in full, tuition, accommodation, food (as applicable), and Exposure and Practica visits, depending on the nature of need and the documentation provided to support the request for financial assistance.
 Depending on the need and documentation produced, an additional stipend to manage living costs may also be provided.
-More details are provided in the Prospectus for 2026.
+Please refer to the Prospectus for 2026 for more details.

 The Master’s programmes offered by the University are eligible for education loans from major banks, as per respective bank policies.

-i) Food: Students will be provided lunch on Campus on all teaching days.
-However, they are responsible for expenses related to breakfast and dinner on all days, as well as lunch during weekends and holidays.
+• Food: Lunch is provided on Campus on teaching days.
+Students are responsible for breakfast and dinner throughout the week, and for lunch on weekends and holidays.

-ii) Transport: IIHS University will provide pooled pick-up and drop services, operating at fixed times, between the Campus and the accommodation.
-If a student is unable to avail the provided pool transport service, then they shall be responsible for any travel expenses incurred.
-Please note that the cost of transportation in Bengaluru can vary greatly depending on the mode of transport as well as the distance travelled.
+• Transport: The University provides pooled pick-up and drop-off services between the Campus and student accommodation at fixed times.
+Students who choose not to use this service are responsible for any travel expenses incurred.
+The cost of transportation can vary greatly depending on the mode of transport as well as the distance travelled.
+Available modes of transport include buses, metro rail, autorickshaws, and rideshare cabs.

 Accommodation & Transport